timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## How did my dissertation contribute?
 (Overall)

-By pattern modelling.
-Demonstrating an adaptation strategy of
+By modelling the following pattern and adaptation strategy:
 - starting with a
   - substantive choice modelling problem and
   - unsolved, technical problem with current choice models